Airport Baggage Handling Systems Market Size and Share

 Global Airport Baggage Handling Systems Market Report Scope

-A baggage handling system, or BHS, is a type of conveyor system installed in an airport that enables the transportation of passenger baggage from ticket counter areas to the area where the baggage is loaded onto the aircraft.
-BHS helps transport checked baggage, which is unloaded from the aircraft to the baggage claim area.
+A baggage handling system, or BHS, is a type of conveyor system installed in an airport that enables the transportation of passenger baggage from ticket counter areas to the loading area where it is loaded onto the aircraft.
+BHS helps transport checked baggage from the aircraft to the baggage claim area.

 By Airport Capacity